velmurugan-balasubramanian/framework-doc/src/vue/README.md

 ```

 Since react is a Single Page Application framework it is not possible to define multiple `html` files for a single app
-but you can make use of the instance to acheive the same behaviour and render different React components based on the app location instead of template `html` file
+but you can make use of the instance to achieve the same behavior and render different Vue components based on the app location instead of the template `html` file

 _App.vue_